-The duties and responsibilities of the Audit Unit include conducting performance audits; assisting the Behavioral Health and Developmental Services unit; performing special project work requested by the Governor's Office, Governor's secretaries and agency heads; and complying with General Assembly mandates.
+The duties and responsibilities of the Audit Unit include conducting performance audits; performing special project work requested by the Governor's Office, the Governor's Cabinet secretaries and agency heads; and complying with General Assembly mandates.

 The Audit Unit's primary responsibility is to conduct performance audits.
 Staff have identified potential audit subjects and conducted research to create audit proposals.
 Using information from Cabinet secretaries, agency management, the Joint Legislative Audit and Review Commission and the Auditor of Public Accounts, the Audit Unit condensed the list of potential audit subjects.
-In addition to the audits in process, the Audit Unit has selected four new areas on which to focus in fiscal year 2022.
+In addition to the audits in process, the Audit Unit has selected four new areas on which to focus in fiscal year 2023, in addition to the annual Follow-up of Previous Findings audit.

-New Audit Projects for Fiscal Year 2022
+New Audit Projects for Fiscal Year 2023